-Gail has an MA (Hons) in English and French and a Masters in Creative Writing from the University of Aberdeen, and a Certificate of Market and Social Research from the Market Research Society.
+Gail has an MA (Hons) in English and French and a Masters in Creative Writing from the University of Aberdeen.
 She has spent time living in France and Belgium and loves travelling across Europe.
 She lives in Edinburgh and in her spare time loves Zumba and singing in a classical choir.

 Follow Gail Irvine on Twitter!

-Genna joined the Carnegie UK Trust in August 2012 as Corporate Services Officer with over 15 years of business support experience.
+Genna joined the Carnegie UK Trust in 2012 as Corporate Services Officer.

 She is passionate about health and wellbeing and has recently completed a diploma in Nutritional Therapy with the College of Naturopathic Medicine.

-Genna lives in Dunfermline and in her spare time enjoys reading, keeping fit and snowboarding in the mountains of Scotland and France.
+Genna lives in Kinross and in her spare time enjoys cooking, reading and snowboarding in the mountains of Scotland and France.

 Georgina joined Carnegie as a Corporate Services Officer in 2011 and subsequently took on the role of External Events and Communications Officer over the course of 2012 – 13.
 During this period, Georgina delivered the Trust’s centenary projects including the Carnegie Medal of Philanthropy 2013 and week of events known as the Andrew Carnegie’s International Legacy: Shaping the Future festival.
 Georgina continues to have a passion for and focus on events and communications work, particularly in the areas of branding, websites and publication design.

 Before joining the Trust, Georgina worked for Bethany Christian Trust, a Scottish homelessness charity.
 Georgina studied Divinity (MA) at the University of Edinburgh.
 She has been involved in charities on a voluntary basis in several contexts, including children’s work in socially deprived areas of Edinburgh and short-term trips to Guatemala and Bolivia.
 Her interest in Latin America continues and she is currently a member of Latin Link’s Scottish Action Group.

 Georgina is married with one daughter and enjoys spending time with family, often involving cooking and/or eating good food and spending time outdoors exploring beautiful Scotland.